Descent (municipal roll) · decided by Municipality / Consulate

 By ancestor path

-Your relationship to the Greece ancestor determines which rules apply.
+Your relationship to the Greek ancestor determines which rules apply

 A Greek parent registered in a municipality is the most direct determination.